theastrocat/carsharemap/README.md

 Keeping time series data as well as predicted data and seeing how well they align.

 ## Deployment
 A web application where people can go and use the model to look at predicted probabilities.
+There should be an input for how much area a user is willing to walk for a car.